Have you ever asked the question, “what makes one soil different from another?”

 A soil map will help you learn about the local soil’s physical properties, exact locations, ages, as well as any of their potential use for gardening, farming, and other industries like healthcare, pottery, medicine, and cosmetics.

 Using a soil map is helpful and can supply you with pertinent information about the soil in your area of interest.
 Unfortunately, it doesn’t necessarily tell you which amendments should be made to your soil to improve the overall quality.

 When this is the case and you’d like to improve the health and growth potential of your garden’s topsoil or farm’s loam, you will likely want to take several soil samples.
 Soil samples can help you assess the nutrients, minerals, parent materials, and organic matter that your soil contains.

 Suggestions for soil amendments can be made based on the results of your samples, what your ideal crops include, and the longevity you wish to achieve, You can choose to address any drainage or water retention concerns, improve aeration, or change the permeability of the soil.

 When amending your soil, you will want to be sure that the mix you choose to add is the right fit for your goals.
 In order for this to happen, your soil amendment should be purchased from a trusted retailer who can certify that your purchase is ideal for your soil’s needs.

 While it may be easy to buy your soil amendments from big box stores, this isn’t always the best idea – purchasing through a retailer such as Sequoia Soil will ensure that your soil is fresh and that you receive the proper benefits.

+If you are searching for the best soil supplier near me, look no further – Sequoia Soil has what you need!
 If you’d like to find out more about our soils or soil amendments, use our contact form to send us a message – we look forward to hearing from you!